 Getting Affordable Life Insurance Coverage

-What To Expect When Applying
+What to Expect When Applying

 If you fall between normal ranges, you can probably expect to not hear another thing about your BMI when you apply.
-Frankly, it’s not usually a huge determining factor if you aren’t one side of the spectrum or the other.
+Frankly, it’s not usually a huge determining factor if you aren’t on one side of the spectrum or the other.